Carbon Neutrality

 The BR sub-team will work to optimize the daily operations of Cornell University's Biomass Grinding facility by creating 1) a machine that will dry biomass particles evenly and efficiently, and 2) a system that keeps the facility at a reasonable temperature.
 Ultimately, the team will aim to reduce the facility's energy consumption and operating costs, utilizing guidance from contacts in the BEE, CEE, and ECE departments as well as the Campus Sustainability Office.
 For the Fall 2023 semester, the team is considering starting an additional project relating to lighting retrofitting.
 It has good potential in creating a direct connection to Earth Source Heating and expanding the team in terms of new recruits, since it involves specific data analysis and computational implementations.

-Things you'll learn: Python, Data Analysis/Science, Policy, Communicating with Partners, CSS, HTML, Plotly Dash
+Things you'll learn: Data Analysis/Science, Policy, Communicating with Partners, Python, Javascript, HTML, CSS

 Things you'll learn: Python, Pandas, Machine Learning, APIs, working with external partners